MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ### Set the Active Directory admin value in the SQL managed instance

-To set the Active Directory admin value in the SQL managed instance, use the following steps.
+To set the Active Directory admin value in the SQL managed instance, use the following steps:

 >[!Note]
 >You must have Global Administrator or Privileged Role Administrator permissions for the subscription.